lino-framework/book/docs/hosting/index.rst

 The Lino Hosting programme
 ==========================

-The Lino team is currently inviting companies all over the world to join our community and get listed in our :doc:`directory
-</community/hosters>` of recommented Lino hosting providers.
+We invite companies all over the world to join our community and get listed in our :doc:`directory </community/hosters>` of recommented Lino hosting providers.

 The condition for getting listed in that directory is a visible interest in Lino and a potential ability to become a qualified